buraksatar/buraksatar.github.io/_pages/about.md

 * 11/2023: Expected date to present my final progress to the Thesis Advisory Committee.
 * 08/2023: A recent work is accepted to [BMVC 2023](https://bmvc2023.org/).
 * 07/2023: Join [MaVi Research Group](https://uob-mavi.github.io/), University of Bristol, for three months research visit under the supervision of [Dr Michael Wray](https://mwray.github.io/) on video corpus moment retrieval.
-* 06/2023: An extended abstract is accepted to [Ego4d/EPIC Workshop](https://sites.google.com/view/ego4d-epic-cvpr2023-workshop/) at CVPR 2023.

 Publications
 ======